s95rob/Source2Py/README.md

 ```

 ## Writing Plugins (wip)
 Source2Py loads Python plugins by instantiating the class within the module that shares the same (case-sensitive) name as the module, minus the file extension.
-Therefor, the plugin `SamplePlugin.py` must define a class named `SamplePlugin` in order to be loaded *at all*.
+Therefore, the plugin `SamplePlugin.py` must define a class named `SamplePlugin` in order to be loaded *at all*.
 The class defines methods that Source2Py uses as callbacks whenever an engine hook is called.
 Engine functions are also exposed to Python in the module `Source2Py`.
 *todo: provide Python API doc*

 *SamplePlugin.py example:*